 - Feed into the creative process of the design lifecycle of digital projects

 - Plan, analyse and use your design research

-- Design delightful products that people want to use
+- Design delightful digital products that people want to use

 - Design with consideration for the requirements of different formats

-- In a senior design position and responsible for recruiting new staff and managing a digital design budget
+- A senior graphic designer responsible for recruiting new staff and managing a digital design budget

 - Returning to work after a break

-- A designer looking to move to digital projects
+- A designer looking to move to digital studios

 - In a project of delivery management role